aoterodelaroza/acpdb/README.md

 complete, the following data is read from the corresponding files and
 inserted:

 - `ref.dat`: evaluation of the reference method.
+This data is only inserted if the evaluation is not already available in the database.
+If it is, the data is ignored.

 - `empty.dat`: evaluation of the empty method.